biosql/biosql.github.io/wiki/Schema_Overview.md

 `       ON taxon_name.taxon_id = child.ncbi_taxon_id`
 `WHERE  taxon_name.name = 'Homo sapiens';`

-Example SQL - find all human sequences:
+</sql> Example SQL - find all human sequences: <sql>

 `SELECT * FROM biosequence`
 `       JOIN bioentry USING (bioentry_id)`
 `       JOIN taxon_name USING (taxon_id)`
 `WHERE  taxon_name.name = 'Homo sapiens'`

-Example SQL -find the taxon id's of all the parental taxa in the Primate lineage using a self-join:
+</sql> Example SQL -find the taxon id's of all the parental taxa in the
+Primate lineage using a self-join: <sql>

 `SELECT b.taxon_id FROM taxon as a`
 `       JOIN taxon as b`